tna0y/learn-ocaml/README.md

 # Learning OCaml

-This repo is an attempt to learn a new language in the era of AI.
+This repo is an attempt to learn a new language when agents already write most of my production code.

 For a personal project, I wanted to build a compiler-like program and thought that OCaml would be a good fit.